-Note 1: The detail of fixed deposit held by the school as per the audited financial statements for the FY 2021-22 is provided below:
+Note 2: The detail of fixed deposit held by the school as per the audited financial statements for the FY 2022-23 is provided below:

-Particulars Amount (in INR) Remarks Fixed Deposit in the joint name of Secretary, CBSE and Manager of the school 1,06,310 Deducted while calculating Fixed Deposit in the joint name of Dy Director Education and Manager of the school 3,74,086 available funds of the school.
-Total 4,80,396
+Particulars Amount (in INR) Remarks Fixed Deposit in the joint name of Secretary, CBSE and Manager of the school 1,11,560 Deducted whi calculating available func of the school.
+Fixed Deposit in the joint name of Dy.
+Director Education and Manager of the school 3,91,592 Fixed Deposit in the joint name of Manager of the school and Dy.
+Director Education for Salary reserve 1,60,94,735 Deducted while calculating available funds of the school.
+Total 1,65,97,887